rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 ![Model variance indicator](img/BiasVariancePlot.png)

 As a general rule for model performance, we want to work on improving the greater error (bias or variance).

-### 2. Generalized Data Science Framework - Titanic
-**Project Highlights:**
-- **Comprehensive Framework:** Provides a detailed approach to solving data science problems, serving as a foundational template for various projects.
-- **Model Ensemble:** Includes multiple traditional machine learning models, demonstrating the power of ensemble techniques in improving predictive accuracy.

-**Why This Project Matters:**
-This project outlines a robust framework for approaching data science tasks, emphasizing the importance of a systematic and methodical approach.
-It showcases my ability to design and implement a diverse set of models to achieve optimal results.

 ### 3. TensorFlow Decision Forest - Titanic
 **Project Highlights:**